jjckson/amazon-data-predict/README.md

 | Frequent 429 responses | Lower QPM in `config/settings.yaml` or verify rate limiter tenant separation |
 | Missing daily rows | Inspect validator coverage report and raw payload counts |
 | Score volatility | Review site/category MAD values; adjust weights in settings if needed |

+## Model Card Governance

+- The canonical template lives in [`docs/model_card_template.md`](docs/model_card_template.md).
+Copy it for each release (for example `docs/model_card_v1.2.0.md`) and replace the placeholders with the latest training data, metrics, and approvals.
+- Update the **Change History** table in the published model card with a new row that captures the release tag, deployment date, concise summary of behavioural changes, and the accountable owner.
+- Refresh the **Data Scope**, **Metrics**, **Known Limits**, and **Compliance & Governance** sections using evidence from the release validation package (offline evaluation notebook, monitoring dashboards, policy reviews).
+- After merging the release branch, drop the link to the updated model card into the analytics registry or deployment tracker so downstream consumers can find it alongside the promoted model artefacts.